 Sunny, a song written by Bobby Hebb in 1963, is one of the most performed and recorded pop songs.
 It was written as a tribute to John F. Kennedy, but also to Bobby Hebb’s brother, who was killed during a mugging on the same day Kennedy was murdered (November 22, 1963).

-Sunny was performed and recorded by hundreds of artists, including Marvin Gaye, Stevie Wonder, James Brown, Shirley Bassey, …
+Sunny was performed and recorded by hundreds of artists, including Marvin Gaye, Stevie Wonder, James Brown, and Shirley Bassey.

 The song also found its way into jazz repertoire, played by jazz greats such as Frank Sinatra (with Duke Ellington), Wes Montgomery, Ella Fitzgerald, Stanley Jordan, Jimmy Smith and Oscar Peterson (with Joe Pass and Ray Brown).